thoughtspot/thoughtspot.github.io/_reference/rls-rule-builder-reference.md

 For information on how to use the row level security functions and operators, see [About Rule-Based Row Level Security]({{ site.baseurl }}/admin/data-security/row-level-security.html#).
-There is a special variable called ts_groups, which you can use when creating row level security rules.
+There is a special variable called `ts_groups`, which you can use when creating row level security rules.
 It fetches a list of the groups that the currently logged in user belongs to.
-For each row, f the expression in the rule evaluates to 'true' for any one of these groups, that row will be shown to the user.
+For each row, if the expression in the rule evaluates to 'true' for any one of these groups, that row will be shown to the user.

 You can also see this list of operators and examples from within the Rule Builder by selecting **Rule Assistant**.